tpatterson1996/lcc-metadata-manual/data-management/import.md

 ![](/assets/import_window.png)

-You can click the **Import Data **button to import a local file, or simply drag and drop files onto the button.
+1. You can click the **Import Data **button to import a local file, or simply drag and drop files onto the button.
 Files can also be imported using the **Import from Online URL **functionality.

-1. Review what was imported.
-Click the “preview JSON” buttons to sort between multiple entries of the same contact, and decide which version to keep.
+2. Review what was imported.
+Click the “preview JSON” buttons to sort between multiple entries of the same contact, and decide which version to keep. \(If there is more than one copy of a record/contact, choose the record or contact with the most complete information\).
-2. Select the records and contacts you want to import.
+3. Select the records and contacts you want to import, and then click on the right hand button “**Click to Import Data**” to import the selected records
    > ![](/assets/best_practice_small.png)**Best Practice: **Choose the record or contact with the most complete information.
-3. Click on the right hand button “**Click to Import Data**” to import the selected records

 ---